 A detailed discussion of every possible problem that can occur in Internet Explorer, and a list of all of its CSS compatibility issues is certainly beyond this article.
 But there are some fairly significant inconsistencies and issues that come up in relation to IE that all CSS developers should be aware of.
 Here is a rundown of the most common problems you’ll need to deal with:

-- IE6 will become problematic if floats are overused, causing (paradoxically) disappearing content or duplicate text
+- IE6 will become problematic if floats are overused, causing (paradoxically) duplicate text or

 - IE6 will double the margin on floated elements on the side that is the same direction as the float; setting